mohammadturaab/Coffee-Review/README.md

 - MongoDB
 - Mongoose

-## Further Improvements
+## Further Improvements (Things To Work On)
-- This was developed using a desktop-first approach.
-- It could be modified so that it is responsive and adapts to changes in screen size.
-- Other improvements include stylistic changes, and adding more diversity in the images used as a background.
+- Unit and integration testing
+- Currently uses vanilla CSS.
+Inclusion of a CSS library/framework for stylistic consistency can be investigated.